 When I put up an equation for children to solve, I also showed them the accompanying visual.
 This immediately supported children who were still functioning at a more concrete/ representational mathematical level.

 Then as children defended their answers by explaining the strategies they used, I could use a white board pen to mark the card to show how children were thinking about the equation.
 If a child was using 'Partial Products' (you can get multiplication posters showing this strategy here), for example, I could put in dividing lines to show where the child was splitting the larger equation into 2 smaller (easier) equations.

 Try these sets out in your classroom during multiplication Number Talks.
 They will make your Number Talks, and your class's mathematical reasoning, more accessible for all of the children.

-To get these 2 FREE sets, click the 10 Times Table cover page at the top and the 4x2 / 5x2 ARRAY visual in the middle of the post.
+To get these a FREE set of dot cards for the 2 times table, click the 4x2 / 5x2 ARRAY visual in the middle of the post.